Tips for Avoiding a Dog Attack

 What to Do If You Are a Victim of a Dog Attack

-If you are a victim of a dog bite, contact a dog bite lawyer immediately.
-In California, due to the strict liability law, the owners are held responsible.
+If you are a victim of a dog bite, contact a dog bite lawyer immediately, due to the strict liability law.
 You could receive compensation for your injuries, medical expenses, lost wages, and emotional damages.
 In order to support your claim, make sure you:

 - Report the incident to animal control